Identification of fixations and saccades in eye-tracking data using adaptive threshold-based method

 The I-AVT method uses the effective angular velocity, which combines the scalar velocity and the directional persistence, namely

 where $\theta_i$ is the angle of the displacement vector with the positive horizontal axis:

+Savitzky-Golay smoothing filter was applied before computing I-AVT to reduce high-frequency fluctuations at 1000~Hz.
+The cosine term is computed only for nonzero displacement vectors; samples with zero-length steps are excluded, and the effective velocity is taken.

 The I-DT algorithm identifies fixations based on the spatial dispersion of gaze points within a moving time window.
 It uses two parameters, a minimum time window span $T_\mathrm{min}$ and a dispersion threshold $D_{max}$.
+We set \(T_\mathrm{min}=50\,\mathrm{ms}\), which corresponds to 50 samples at 1000 Hz and serves to suppress spurious ‘fixations’ caused by brief noise-driven clustering or microsaccade-scale interruptions.
+This value is also well below typical fixation durations (hundreds of ms), so it acts as a conservative lower bound rather than a tuning knob that shapes the main results.
 The algorithm starts at the beginning of the time series and searches for the first index $i$ where

 where $D_i^k$ is the dispersion within a time span $[t_i,t_k]$, combining the dimensions of the smallest rectangle that encompasses all recorded gaze locations between $t_i$ and $t_k$:

 All data points from index $i$ up to the largest index $k$ satisfying the condition in equation (\ref{conditionfordispersion}) are then labelled as a fixation.
 The next iteration of the algorithm then begins the search from index $k+1$.